-Thank you for your letter of 4 November 2022 to the Secretary of State for Health and Social Care about the death of Ms Ellen MacFarlane.
-I am replying as Minister with responsibility for urgent and emergency services.
+Thank you for your letter of 20 June 2023 to the Secretary of State for Health and Social Care about the death of Joan Mary Corcoran.
+I am replying as I am replying as Minister with responsibility for urgent and emergency services.
 Please accept my sincere apologies for the delay in responding to this matter.
-I would like to assure you that the Department is mindful of the statutory responsibilities in relation to prevention of future deaths reports and we are prioritising responses as a matter of urgency.
+I would like to assure you that the department is mindful of the statutory responsibilities in relation to prevention of future deaths reports and we are prioritising responses as a matter of urgency.

-Firstly, I would like to say how saddened I was to read of the circumstances of Ms MacFarlane's death and I offer my sincere condolences to her family.
-I am grateful for you bringing these matters to my attention.
+Firstly, I would like to say how saddened I was to read of the circumstances of Ms Corcoran's death, and I offer my sincere condolences to her family.
+The circumstances your report describes are concerning and I am grateful to you for bringing these matters to my attention.

-Your report raises concerns about ambulance response times by North West Ambulance Service NHS Trust (NWAS) and access to hospital services.
-In preparing this response, Departmental officials have made enquiries with NHS England.
-I have been reassured by NWAS that ambulance performance is reviewed regularly via the Strategic Partnership and Transformation Board, a joint committee between NWAS and the Integrated Care Boards in the region and I am pleased to note performance by NWAS has improved since this sad case.
+The report raises concerns over long ambulance response times by North West Ambulance Service NHS Trust (NWAS).
+In preparing this response, Departmental officials have made enquiries with NHS England and the North West Ambulance Service Trust (NWAS) who have reassured me that regional performance is improving.